Lin-Xu-lab/SpaSNE/README.md

 ```
 jupyter notebook &
 ```
 to open the jupyter notebook.
-Click the spasne_VisualCortex1207_example.ipynb file to open it.
+Left click the spasne_VisualCortex1207_example.ipynb file to open it.

 Run the code below.
 ```